Voter Suppression Can Impact Outcomes

 6. New Hampshire enacted a new photo ID law, requiring voters without acceptable ID to be photographed at the polls, and the photograph to be affixed to an affidavit.

 7. Ohio made cuts to early voting and changed absentee and provisional ballot rules.
 The Buckeye State also eliminated the period known as “Golden Week”, when voters can register and cast a ballot on the same day.
 The Secretary of State also purged more than 1 million Ohio voters from the registration rolls.

 8. Rhode Island voters needed to provide a valid photo ID to vote this year.
 Voters without ID could only cast provisional ballots.

 9. South Carolina for the first time required voters who have photo IDs to produce them in order to vote in this presidential election.
 Voters without ID needed to sign an affidavit at the polls and could only cast a provisional ballot.

 10. Tennessee lawmakers made the photo ID law already in place more restrictive by limiting acceptable IDs to only those issued by the state or federal government.
 The state conducted an illegal purge of voters who hadn’t recently voted.

 11. Texas instituted one of the most restrictive photo ID laws in the nation, but was blocked in the courts.
 The state then required voters with ID to produce it, and individuals lacking the official ID could vote only after showing a different form of identification and signing a declaration.

 12. Virginia limited voter registration by civic organizations and required restrictive photo ID for the first time.

 13. Wisconsin reduced early voting hours on weekdays and eliminated them entirely on weekends.
-Voters also were required to show photo IDs for the first time. the restrictions to early voting and the ID law.
+Voters also were required to show photo IDs for the first time.

 Contact: Sarah Courtney